The Amazing Mrs. Holliday: Plot

 In the coming days, as she watches Tom caring for the children, Ruth falls in love with him.
 When the children's immigration papers finally arrive, Ruth prepares to leave as promised, despite her feelings for Tom and the children.
 Later at the station, while Ruth waits for her train to Philadelphia, Tom arrives at Timothy's request, unaware that Ruth is preparing to leave.
 Timothy lies to Tom, telling him that the stranger sitting next to her is her fiancé—intending to make Tom jealous and prevent her from leaving.
 The ploy works, as Tom congratulates the stranger on his upcoming marriage.
 In the ensuing commotion, Tom escorts Ruth away from the train station and they return to the mansion.

 Sometime later, at a China relief ball held at the mansion, Ruth sings an aria, Puccini's Vissi d'arte, to the assembled guests while Tom looks on with loving admiration.
 By now they have expressed their love for each other.
 Suddenly, the commodore steps forward, having been rescued along with Pepe following the torpedo attack.
 Knowing what Ruth has done for the children, he plays along with the deception, telling the guests how happy he is that fate spared his "dear wife".
-Afterwards the commodore tells Ruth that he'll marry her for real and raise the orphans as his own children, unaware she is in love with Tom.
+Afterwards the commodore tells Ruth that he will marry her for real and raise the orphans as his own children, unaware she is in love with Tom.
 The commodore's plans change when he learns that Ruth and Tom are in love.
 Addressing the guests, the commodore confesses that he and Ruth were never really married, but that in three days she is going to become Mrs. Holliday—Mrs. Tom Holliday—the wife of his grandson.